John Stossel: Stossel TV

 In 2017, Stossel launched Stossel TV, an online channel which distributes weekly videos via social media platforms.

+In September 2021, Stossel sued Facebook, alleging defamation for labels applied by fact checkers to two of his videos The suit also named the fact-checking organizations Science Feedback and Climate Feedback as defendants.
+Facebook attorneys said in 2021, "The labels themselves are neither false nor defamatory; to the contrary, they constitute protected opinion."
+In October 2022, a federal court dismissed Stossel's lawsuit, saying that Facebook did not defame him because the Facebook fact check program "reflects a subjective judgment about the accuracy and reliability of assertions."
+The court also ruled that Stossel's lawsuit could be dismissed under California's anti-SLAPP statute.

 Publications

 Stossel has written three books.
 Give Me a Break: How I Exposed Hucksters, Cheats, and Scam Artists and Became the Scourge of the Liberal Media is a 2005 autobiography from Harper Perennial documenting his career and philosophical transition from liberalism to libertarianism.
 It describes his opposition to government regulation, his belief in free market and private enterprise, support for tort reform, and advocacy for shifting social services from the government to private charities.
 It was a New York Times bestseller for 11 weeks.
 Myths, Lies, and Downright Stupidity: Get Out the Shovel – Why Everything You Know Is Wrong, which was published in 2007 by Hyperion, questions the validity of various conventional wisdoms, and argues that the belief he is conservative is untrue.
 On April 10, 2012, Threshold Editions, an imprint of Simon & Schuster, published Stossel's third book No, They Can't: Why Government Fails – But Individuals Succeed.
 It argues that government policies meant to solve problems instead produce new ones, and that free individuals and the private sector perform tasks more efficiently than the government does.

 With financial support from the libertarian Palmer R. Chitester Fund, Stossel and ABC News launched a series of educational materials for public schools in 1999 entitled "Stossel in the Classroom".
 It was taken over in 2006 by the Center for Independent Thought and releases a new DVD of teaching materials annually.
 In 2006, Stossel and ABC released Teaching Tools for Economics, a video series based on the National Council of Economics Education standards.

-Since February 2011, Stossel has written a weekly newspaper column for Creators Syndicate.
+Stossel writes a weekly newspaper column for Creators Syndicate.
 His articles appear in such online publications as Newsmax, Reason, and Townhall.

-Political positions

-Stossel purports to debunk myths in his journalism.
-His Myths and Lies series of 20/20 specials challenges a range of liberal beliefs.
-He also hosted The Power of Belief (October 6, 1998), an ABC News Special that focused on assertions of the paranormal and people's desire to believe.
-Another report put forward the argument that opposition to DDT is misplaced and that the ban on DDT has resulted in the deaths of millions of children, mostly in poor nations.
+Other activities

+Stossel was a listed faculty member of the Media and Journalism Fellowship of the Charles Koch Institute.